ExplorerSKD/Algonive_PREDICTIVE_TEST_GENERATOR/README.md

 Open a Pull Request

 📄 License
-This project is distributed under the MIT License.
+This project is distributed under the Eclipse Public License 2.0.
 See LICENSE for more information.